CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 ### Keeping request-specific state

-Request-specific data can be passed from one callback method to another within the same callback plugin class by using a `dict` attribute (or similar) indexed by request objects (or their ids).
+Request-specific data can be passed from one callback method to another within the same callback class by using a `dict` attribute (or similar) indexed by request objects (or their ids).
 In general, the `enter_handler` callback method (called at the first hook point) should initialize a space for the data for a request, and